 Christ’s church –

-It is interesting the wording that Paul used, “Put on a heart of
+The wording that Paul used was intriguing, “Put on a heart of

 compassion.”
 Some might say he was using poetic license; actually he was